phakdak/Rock-Paper-Scissors-API/README.md

 ## API Endpoints

+There

 #### GET /api/games/{id}

 Returns the current state of a given game with included attributes.
-Think about what attributes to display and when.
+If no valid id is given 404 will be returned with messsage: "Game not found"

 ```json
 {